Chaitanya-Alluri/Chaitanya-Alluri.github.io/content/posts/ETFs.md

    - **Bid-Ask Spread**: Wider spreads can increase the cost of transactions, reducing overall returns.

 2. **Price Discrepancies** 💹
-   - **Market Price vs. NAV**: ETFs can trade at prices significantly different from their Net Asset Value (NAV), leading to potential overpayments or undervaluation.
+   - **Market Price vs. iNAV**: ETFs can trade at prices significantly different from their Intrinsic Net Asset Value (iNAV), leading to potential overpayments or undervaluation.
    - **Volatility**: Sudden market movements can exacerbate price differences between the ETF and its underlying assets.

 3. **Tracking Error** 📉